scala-js/scala-js-website/doc/calling-javascript.md

 {% highlight scala %}
 @JSName("jQuery")
+@js.native
 object JQuery extends js.Object {
   def apply(x: String): JQuery = js.native
 }
 {% endhighlight %}

+Unlike classes and traits, native JS objects can have inner native JS classes, traits and objects.
+Inner classes and objects will be looked up as fields of the enclosing JS object.

 ## Variables and functions in the global scope